lakimapturn/cs2200-asm-intellisense/README.md

 - ✅ Autocomplete suggestions for LC2200 assembly instructions (`add`, `lea`, `jalr`, etc.)
 - ✅ Inline documentation for each instruction (operand format, usage)
 - ✅ Syntax highlighting for `.s` / `.asm` files
-- ✅ Easy setup—just install and start coding!
+- ✅ Easy setup—just install the extension and start coding!
+- ✅ Label checking for `beq`, `lea` and `jmp`.
+- ✅ Register name checking for all instructions.

 Example: typing `ad` will suggest `add` along with its operand format: